 This is the ultimate night to go out-out.
 Celebrate New Year’s Eve in Manchester however you want with literally hundreds of bars, restaurants and clubs taking part in the annual countdown to midnight.

-Whether you want a high-energy all-night danceathon, a luxury hotel stay with a rooftop party, or a sophisticated soirée spent clinking Champagne glasses, there’s something for you in our curated list of New Year’s Eve destinations.
+Whether you’re looking for a high-energy all-night danceathon, a luxury hotel stay with a rooftop party, or a sophisticated soirée spent clinking Champagne glasses, there’s something for you in our curated list of New Year’s Eve destinations.

 It’s our pick of the best places to see in 2025 in Manchester.
 Get your tickets or reservations sorted sharpish – these places tend to sell out.